neon-bindings/website/docs/intro.md

 sidebar_label: Introduction
 ---

-Welcome to the Neon guides!
+Welcome to Neon!
 This documentation should help you get up and running quickly, as well as learn useful techniques for making the most of Neon.
-If you’re looking for reference material, you might want to try the API documentation.
+If you’re looking for reference material, you might want to try the [API documentation](https://docs.rs/neon).

 ## What is Neon?